 4. Create a media list

-As above, this is another handy timesaving tool.
+This is another handy timesaving tool.
 You can create a media list in any format you prefer, but I always use a simple excel spreadsheet.
-Whichever format you use, be sure to include the following details: publication name, journalist name, contact phone number and email address, deadline day and time, preferred way to be contacted (email, phone, Twitter) and any other relevant notes.
-With this document at the ready, you can see exactly which publications you’re going to target when you have anything newsworthy to say, and you can tailor your time and method of pitching to them effectively in order to maximise the likelihood they will feature your story (and, remember, steer clear of pitching anything on deadline day unless it’s breaking news!)
+Whichever format you use, be sure to include the following details: publication name, journalist name, contact phone number and email address, deadline day and time, the preferred way to be contacted (email, phone, Twitter) and any other relevant notes.
+With this document at the ready, you can see exactly which publications you will target when you have anything newsworthy to say.
+You can tailor your time and method effectively to maximise the likelihood they will feature your story (and, remember, steer clear of pitching anything on deadline day unless it’s breaking news!)

 5. Write down your end goals and keep them in mind when it comes to any PR activity

-Don’t waste your time and energy by running PR activity blindly.
-Write down your goals – whether that’s more leads, more website hits, greater brand awareness in your local area, a better social media following etc. Keep those objectives handy and always ask yourself whether your press release, media interview, event, PR stunt – or anything else you have planned throughout the year – is going to take you one step further to achieving that goal.
+Don’t waste your time and energy by running PR activities blindly.
+Write down your goals – whether that’s more leads, more website hits, greater brand awareness in your local area, a better social media following etc. Keep those objectives handy and always ask yourself whether your press release, media interview, event, PR stunt – or anything else you have planned throughout the year – will take you one step further to achieving that goal.
 If it isn’t, don’t bother with it.
 Your time will be better spent elsewhere.

 So, there you have it – five New Year PR resolutions.
 Reckon you’ll keep them?
 If not, don’t fret – I’m on hand to help.
 If your New Year’s resolution is to work with a content writing expert, you might be interested in my content writing services and packages.
 If you’d like to arrange a chat or free 30-minute consultation, please don’t hesitate to get in touch!